kornelski/cargo-deb/README.md

 ## Advanced usage

-Debian packages can use a number of different compression formats, but the target system may only support of them.
+Debian packages can use a number of different compression formats, but the target system may only support some of them.
 The default format is currently xz, but this may change at any point to support newer formats.
 The format can be explicitly specified using the `--compress-type` command-line option.
 The supported formats are "gzip" and "xz".